 I will try to explain all this concept through a very basic example;

 Step – 1: Get all the activities/tasks, resources cost from Bill of Quantity (BOQ)

 Step – 2: Analyze all the risk factors related to the project

 Step – 3: See the Probability of all the risks.
 Opportunities & threats both

 Step – 4: Calculate the Contingency reserve for all identified risks

-Let see in the below table, we have identified 5 risks.
-Risk 2 & 3 are the opportunities that we need to exploit to happen and other three are threats that we need to mitigate, avoid or transfer.
+Let see in the below table; we have identified 5 risks.
+Risk 2 & 3 are the opportunities that we need to exploit to happen, and the other three are threats that we need to mitigate, avoid or transfer.